BenitoR7/DartNotes/Topics/functions.md

 Getter and setter methods are the class methods used to manipulate the data of the class fields.

-Getter is used to read or get the data of the class field
+Getter is used to read or get the data of the class field (also known as computed variables.)
 - whereas setter is used to set the data of the class field to some variable.